Let’s agree that indoor swimming pools are the ultimate form of luxury.

 1. Automatic Pool Covers

 That automatic covers are a must-have for indoor pools is a no-brainer.
-By effectively preventing evaporation, these accessories keep the water in the pool instead of the air, resulting in optimum cost-effectiveness.
+These accessories keep the water in the pool instead of the air by effectively preventing evaporation, resulting in optimum cost-effectiveness.

 2. Pool Heaters

 Since an indoor pool receives very little heat, you may consider getting a pool heater to keep the water comfortable throughout the year.
 In this regard, the traditional indoor pool heaters are powered by natural gas or propane.